 You’ll also see a separate circular red and yellow label, the mark of the DOP.

 But can’t anyone stick labels on their cheese and call it genuine manchego?
-Yes they could – but there’s a more foolproof way of checking.
+Well, yes they could – but there’s a more foolproof way of checking.

 Each wheel of manchego cheese has a kind of circular watermark in the rind, called the placa de caseína.
 It will say ‘DOP Queso Manchego’ and have a serial number.
 It’s put in when the cheese is made, so it’s really difficult to cheat!
 Look at the bottom of the cheese and you’ll see it through the translucent rind.